domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 One, if by land, and two, if by sea. --Henry Wadsworth Longfellow, American Poet ["Phrase was coined by the American poet, Henry W. Longfellow in his poem, Paul Revere's Ride.
 It was a reference to the secret signal orchestrated by Revere during his historic ride from Boston to Concord on the verge of American Revolutionary War."
 Source: <https://www.paul-revere-heritage.com/one-if-by-land-two-if-by-sea.html>]

 Data is gold! --TBD hedge fund

+Don't force it. --James Pietragallo, Small Town Murder podcast, Ep.
+160

+You're gifted with the talent that brings people to you. --Jimmie Whisman, Small Town Murder podcast, Ep.
+179